Randolph Mantooth

-Biography
+Early life

-Mantooth, the oldest of four children, was born as Randy DeRoy Mantooth in Sacramento, California, in 1945, to Sadie (née Neddenreip) and Donald "Buck" Mantooth.
-His father was Seminole.
+Mantooth, the oldest of four children, was born as Randy DeRoy Mantooth in Sacramento, California, in 1945, to Sadie (née Neddenreip) from Nebraska, of German and English descent, and Donald "Buck" Mantooth, who was Cherokee and Seminole.

 Mantooth attended San Marcos High School and participated in school plays.
 Following his studies at Santa Barbara City College, he received a scholarship to the American Academy of Dramatic Arts in New York.
-It was there that he chose to change his first name from "Randy" to stage name "Randolph", keeping his last name.
+It was there that he chose to change his first name from "Randy" to the stage name "Randolph", keeping his last name.

 His performance as Gar in the play Philadelphia, Here I Come! earned him the Charles Jehlenger Award for Best Actor, an honor he shared with fellow actor Brad Davis.

 Mantooth's earlier jobs included work as an elevator operator at the Madison Avenue Baptist Church and as a page at NBC Studios at Rockefeller Center in New York City.
 His very first paying job in life was as a newspaper boy for the local paper, the Coatesville Record, in Coatesville, Pennsylvania.

-Randy married Rosemarie A. Parra on July 1, 1978.

-On April 2, 2013, Mantooth's mother, Sadie Mantooth, died at age 90 at Cottage Hospital in Santa Barbara, California.
-The Los Angeles County Fire Museum received a special donation from him dedicated to the memory of his mother.

-In 2015, he revealed that he was diagnosed with cancer earlier that year and had completed treatment, heading towards a recovery.